sikopet/blog/posts/big-o-notation.md

 Sub-linear scaling
-* O(1) - **constant** - no matter the scale of the input, performance of the system does not change (ex. hash-table lookup in RAM; such algorithms are rare)
+* O(1) - **constant** - no matter the scale of the input, performance of the system does not change; ex. hash-table lookup in RAM (such algorithms are rare)
 * O(log n) - logarithmic; ex. binary search grows slower as the size of the corpus being searched grows, but less then linearly